-Higher Logic websites run on the Bootstrap framework and support a responsive user experience.
-While the base Bootstrap theme is applied to all Higher Logic sites via CSS style sheets and a universal template, it can be edited/overwritten by applying Themes with the Theme Editor.
+Higher Logic Community sites run on the Bootstrap framework and support a "responsive" user experience.
+While the base Bootstrap theme is applied to all Community sites via CSS style sheets and a universal template, it can be edited/overwritten by applying Themes with the Theme Editor.

-NOTE: Never delete a theme that is being used and do NOT delete your mobile theme.
+WARNING: Never delete a Theme that is being used and do not delete your mobile theme.

-NOTE: Themes refer only to colors and CSS: A website's images, navigation, and other layout features are not controlled by a Theme.
+NOTE: Themes apply only to colors and CSS.
+A site's images, navigation, and other layout features are managed by the CMS and Page Designer, not by a Theme.

-- Create a Theme.
-To begin the process, give the new Theme a name and click Create Theme.
-You'll then be taken to the main Theme Editor where you can begin customizing your Theme.
-Refer to the Creating/Editing a Theme section below for more information.
+- Click Create New Theme, and in the pop-up, give it a name and click Create Theme.
+You'll then be taken to the main Theme Editor.
+Refer to Creating/editing a Theme below for more information.

-- Edit a Theme.
-From the drop-down, you can edit a Theme's CSS, copy its settings and CSS to create a new Theme, and delete (only if it's not applied to a site).
+- Each Theme has an Edit button and a dropdown with additional options so that you can manage your Themes on one page.
+You can edit a Theme's CSS, copy its settings and CSS to create a new Theme, and delete a Theme (only if it's not applied to a site).

 Whether creating a new Theme or editing an existing one, there are three ways to customize it.